johnwcowan/r7rs-work/TimeAdvancedCowan.md

 using the conventions of `round`, `ceiling`, `floor`, or `truncate`.
 This may cause other fields to change their values as well.

-### Date fields
+The following procedures accept one argument, which is a date object.
 Unless otherwise noted, all
-field values are exact integers that have been rounded down if necessary.
+returned values are exact integers that have been rounded down if necessary.
 All ranges are inclusive at both ends.

-`time-object`: The time object corresponding to this date.
+`date-time-object`: A time object of type `utc` corresponding to this date.

-`timezone`: The timezone with which this date was created, either a string or a number.
+`date-timezone`: The timezone with which this date was created, either a string or a number.

-`local-time-offset`: The local time zone offset in effect at this date at the specific timezone in seconds ahead of UTC.
+`date-local-time-offset`: The local time zone offset in effect at this date at the specific timezone in seconds ahead of UTC.

-`year`: The year.
+`date-year`: The year.
 Note that 1 BCE is represented as 0 and 2 BCE as -1.

-`month`: The month, where 1 is January and 12 is December.
+`date-month`: The month, where 1 is January and 12 is December.

-`day`: The day of the month.
+`date-day`: The day of the month.

-`hour`: The hour, where 0 represents the time between midnight and 1 AM and 23 represents the time between 11 PM and midnight.
+`date-hour`: The hour, where 0 represents the time between midnight and 1 AM and 23 represents the time between 11 PM and midnight.
 Midnight itself is both minute 0 of hour 0 of the following day and minute 0 of hour 24 of the preceding day.

-`minute`:  The minute.
+`date-minute`:  The minute.

-`second`: The second.
+`date-second`: The second.

-`nanosecond`: The nanosecond.
+`date-nanosecond`: The nanosecond.

-`day-of-week`: The day of the week, where Monday is 1 and Sunday is 7.
+`date-day-of-week`: The day of the week, where Monday is 1 and Sunday is 7.

-`days-in-month`: The number of days in the date's month: between 28 and 31.
+`date-days-in-month`: The number of days in the date's month: between 28 and 31.
 Date folds can change the range.

-`day-of-year`: The day of the year, typically between 1 and 365 in non-leap years and 1 and 366 in leap years.
+`date-day-of-year`: The day of the year, typically between 1 and 365 in non-leap years and 1 and 366 in leap years.
 Date folds can change the range.

-`days-in-year`: The number of days in this date's year, either 365 or 366.
+`date-days-in-year`: The number of days in this date's year, either 365 or 366.
 Date folds can change the range.

-`julian-day`: The whole number of days between this date and noon Universal Time, January 1, 4173 B.C.E.
+`date-julian-day`: The whole number of days between this date and noon Universal Time, January 1, 4173 B.C.E.
 Julian (which is November 24, 4714 B.C.E.
 Gregorian).
 Leap seconds are ignored.

-`modified-julian-day`: The whole number of days between this date and midnight Universal Time, November 17, 1858 Gregorian.
+`date-modified-julian-day`: The whole number of days between this date and midnight Universal Time, November 17, 1858 Gregorian.

-`iso-local-string`: A string that conforms to the format for local time in the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) profile of ISO 8601.
+`date-iso-local-string`: A string that conforms to the format for local time in the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) profile of ISO 8601.
 Roughly speaking, this is of the form `yyyy-mm-ddThh:mm:ss.ddd±hh:mm`, where the final `±hh:mm`